Director Teacher Education Department

 Education and Business Hall, RM 254

-Jen Rider recently joined our team as a visiting instructor.
+Jen Rider is a visiting instructor and the coordinator of the Culturally and Linguistically Diverse Education endorsement.
 She has a M.A. in Spanish from New Mexico State University, and a M.A. in Linguistically Diverse Education from Adams State College.
 She has taught Spanish as a second language as well as Spanish for native speakers at Durango High School and Glenwood Springs High School for 9 years.
-Her experience living among Latin American cultures has been vast, including a Fulbright Teacher Exchange year in Mexico and 2 years in Honduras as a Peace Corps volunteer.
-Ms. Rider has led various student trips to South America, and is passionate about multicultural and multilingual education.
+Her experience living among Latin American cultures has been vast, including a Fulbright Teacher Exchange year in Mexico teaching English at a community college, and 2 years in Honduras as a Peace Corps volunteer in agriculture.
+Jen has led various student trips to South America, and is passionate about multicultural and multilingual education.
+She is currently a doctoral candidate at New Mexico State University, with a focus in educational learning technologies and social justice issues in education.

 Education and Business Hall, RM 249